ripple/rippled-historical-database/README.md

 Retrieve an exchange rate for a given currency at a specific time.
 The exchange rate is determined by conversion first to XRP and then to the counter currency.
 The rate is derived from the volume weighted average over the calanendar day specified, averaged with the volume weighted average of the last 50 trades within the last 14 days.
+If a rate cannot be determined, 0 is returned.

 ```
 GET /v2/exchange_rates/{:base}/{:counter}